 In barbering school, you complete a mix of classroom hours and field hours to get a well-rounded education in this specialty field.
 You may start by learning about the history of barbering, its role in the cosmetology industry, and what services are provided by barbers.
 From there, you can start exploring the safety and hygiene standards that you must maintain during your career.
 Once you start getting into practical barbering skills, you can work with mannequin heads and eventually, real customers.
 You learn the principles of shampooing and conditioning, cutting male hair using scissors and other tools, and maintaining facial hair in various styles and lengths.
 Many barber shops also offer basic nail care and massage services, so you may touch on these subjects in your education.
 You should anticipate spending a lot of time behind a barber chair while still a barbering student.
 In your salon hours, you can build connections with customers and hone your skills.

 Louisiana barbers will need to renew their cosmetology license in order to remain in good standing with the state and work legally.
-Since there isnt an official barber license, we think cosmetology programs are your best bet towards getting the training you need, and meeting the expectations set forth by the Louisiana Board of Cosmetology.
+Since there isn't an official barber license, we think cosmetology programs are your best bet towards getting the training you need, and meeting the expectations set forth by the Louisiana Board of Cosmetology.
 You will need to renew your cosmetology license by your birthday every year.
 The renewal fee is $25.
 Also, Louisiana does not require barbers or cosmetologists to complete continuing education units between each renewal.

-Becoming a barber can give you a unique chance to work with a population that isnt often served by the cosmetology industry.
+Becoming a barber can give you a unique chance to work with a population that isn't often served by the cosmetology industry.
 After graduation, you may work in a barber shop.
 However, some salons also keep barbers on staff in order to meet the needs of their male customers.
 Working in a barber shop may allow you to enjoy a unique work environment, as barber shops are often smaller and more intimate than salons.
-Once you do a great job with a customers hair, you may be able to easily convert them into loyal customers.
+Once you do a great job with a customer's hair, you may be able to easily convert them into loyal customers.
 This allows you to build solid relationships with your customers.
 Travis Fowler, a successful barber and shop owner, notes that this career is about more than just perfect technique.
-He says, Its not just technique.
-Its about building clientele.
-There is something special when someone will pass 10 other barber shops to come and see you.
+He says, "It's not just technique.
+It's about building clientele.
+There is something special when someone will pass 10 other barber shops to come and see you."
 Keep in mind that you may have the option or barber shop ownership after you gain some experience in this field.
 This allows you to cater to a specific type of clientele and build equity in your business.
 As you expand your business, you may even be able to hire additional barbers and build additional income streams.

-Louisiana Board of Cosmetology
+Contact the Louisiana State Board of Barbering

 For Louisiana natives, barbering has become an alluring profession.
 The state has enjoyed a rich past when it comes to men’s grooming.
 And others that are looking to take part, begin by researching the following organizations as an origin point.